zchee/golang-wiki/ErrorValueFAQ.md

 }
 ```

 Or you could leave things as they are, and let your users do the unwrapping themselves.
-Either way, you should change the documentation of `IsX` to clarify that it does not unwrap.
+Either way, you should still change the documentation of `IsX` to clarify that it does not unwrap.

 ## I have a type that implements `error` and holds a nested error.
 How should I adapt it to the new features?